20445/ProjetoTeste/README.md

 We ran minimizeABC2(nmin, nmax) (resp. maximizeABC2(nmin, nmax)) for each order n ranging from 4 to 16 aiming to find the graphs with minimum (resp. maximum) ABC2 index among all biciclyc graphs of a given order.
 Both routines call the ABC2(G) routine to compute the ABC2 index of each generated graph.

+The file ABC2_experiments.ipynb is available and consists of an example of executing our algorithms.

 ## Example 1: Obtaining the graphs of orders n = 4,5,6 with minimal ABC2 index